Nursing Homes Now Cost $11,000 a Month. 7 Ways Families Are Paying for It.

 The Thread That Connects All Seven

-Every one of these options works better when you start planning before the emergency.
+Every one of these options works better when planning starts before the emergency.
 A fall, a stroke, a diagnosis of mid-stage dementia: these are the events that compress decision timelines from months to days.
-The families who fare best?
-They're the ones who had the uncomfortable money conversation six months or two years before they needed to.
+The families who fare best are the ones who had the uncomfortable money conversation six months or two years before they needed to.

 Sources